mark-hn/mark-hn/README.md

 ### About me:
 - My name is Mark, a Computer Science student at the University of Toronto.
+- I am currently working as a software engineer at [Flipp](https://flipp.com/).
 - Some of my interests include artifical intelligence, microprocessor systems, and theoretical physics.
 - I am currently learning applied machine learning.